War of the Birds: Plot

 The following day, Fredrick and Ingolf decide to help Oliver with his battle towards Fagin with the trap being set up with his friends along with Armstrong.
 However, Fagin hears the dove's talk about Oliver's plan to kill him and decides to fight and kill Oliver first.
 When Fagin arrives, Oliver tells Fagin about his parents, which he dismisses.
 Fagin attacks Olivia, Fredrick, and Ingolf.
 Oliver tries to save them, but is knocked unconscious by Fagin's wing.
 The dove alerts Betty about the situation.
-Fagin nearly kills Oliver, but is saved by Betty who slashes Fagin in one of his eyes, making him half blind.
+Fagin nearly kills Oliver, but is saved by Betty, who slashes Fagin in one of his eyes, making him half blind.
 He pursues Betty up to the storm clouds, where he apparently kills her.
-Oliver's friends carry him into a hollow log where Olivia tells him that Betty was killed saving him and the plan didn't work, making him lose hope.
+Oliver's friends carry him into a hollow log where Olivia tells him that Betty was killed saving him and the plan did not work, making him lose hope.
 After the storm, Oliver and Olivia go back to nest only to see the nest destroyed and Walter gone, leaving them orphaned once again.
 After a pair of blackbirds try to tell them the error of their ways, they wander off.

-After nearly being attacked by a group of birds who've become fed up with their attempts to take down Fagin, Oliver gets angry with Olivia for teasing him to love her.
+After nearly being attacked by a group of birds who have become fed up with their attempts to take down Fagin, Oliver gets angry with Olivia for teasing him to love her.
 Olivia sings to Oliver about how much she loves him, and Oliver decides to accept it and regains hope.
 Later on, the two young birds meet up with Fredrick and Ingolf again.
 Oliver and Armstrong form a plan to trap Fagin.
 Walter is actually nearby, searching for food, but is unaware of this.
 The dove comes and warns Oliver and Olivia, who look around for Fagin and see him now with one eye, due to his struggle with Betty.
 Oliver and Fagin battle one last time, with Oliver attempting to lead Fagin into the fire started by Ingolf.
 Fagin captures Olivia, and Oliver rescues her, but is seized by Fagin in the process.
 The dove rescues Oliver and grabs Fagin by the wings, trying to hurtle him into the fire.
-Fredrick and Olivia enter the fire to save Oliver with Ingolf in shock.
-The dove's wing is crippled by Fagin, but Fagin realizes too late that his wing is on fire and both birds plummet into the fire and perish.
+Fredrick and Olivia enter the fire to save Oliver.
+The dove's wing is crippled by Fagin, but Fagin realizes too late that his wing is burning, and both birds plummet into the fire to their deaths.
 Oliver's friends mourn him, but he recovers.
 Walter finds them with Armstrong, telling them they have finally defeated Fagin and all celebrate.

 In the aftermath, the birds return to the forest, now in harmony without Fagin to threaten them.
 Oliver and Olivia have become mates and bear two children looking like them.
-Fredrick and Ingolf now take care of themselves and Walter telling stories to Oliver and Olivia's children.
+Fredrick and Ingolf now take care of themselves and Walter tell stories to Oliver and Olivia's children.
 Ingolf makes one attempt to fly again, and is successful.